mdluex/Mdluex-Search/README.md

 *   **AI-Powered Search:** Enter any query and get a list of fictional search results.
 *   **Dynamic Content Generation:** Clicking a search result generates a full, unique HTML webpage on the fly.
+*   **Shareable Links:** Create temporary public URLs using Localtunnel to share your search results with others.
 *   **Dual AI Provider Support:**
     *   **Gemini:** Utilizes Google's Generative AI models for high-quality content.
     *   **Ollama:** Supports running local large language models for offline or custom use.